icons8/lunacy-docs/docs/components_new.md

 <embed type="image/svg+xml" alt="rightpanel_instance" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/zztZgnyr9EqhG8-NFu-_hA.svg" width="844" />

 **Component state menu**.
 A dropdown menu displaying the current state of the component.
-When opened, it shows all other components and UI kits available in the document.
+When open, it shows all other components and UI kits available in the document.

 If you didn’t create any component states, this property will read **Default State**.